 The Norwegian Oil Industry has made Norway one of the wealthiest countries in the world.

 The Norwegian Parliament

-Anyway, during the last years of financial crisis, these funds has helped us through the crises, so far at least, by making the Norwegian economy stabile.
+Anyway, during the last years of financial crisis, these funds has helped us through the crises by making the Norwegian economy stabile.

-The portfolio of shares and other equities is expected to have a market value of NOK 4.190 billion at the beginning of 2015, and NOK 5.866 when we enter 2020.
+of shares and other equities was expected to have a market value of NOK

 Here’s something that may surprise you.
 Did you know